I too have had My Own Journey with Loss and Grief 0406 005 177

-First my grandfather died when I was 22 years old, then Mum passed when I was 24, then Dad died suddenly when I was 26.
-Yes, I was young to experience such a great loss and in such close succession.
-I fought for years to hold the grief and pain back because I thought if I start to cry, then I won’t be able to stop.
-Well, it did finally come out and I was able to live my life a little lighter.
-I finally came to a place of acceptance that what happened was real and it wasn’t anyone’s fault and no amount of anger or sadness could return them to me.
-When I finally accepted this I then experienced more peace in my life.
-Losing both parents gave me a new perspective and understanding on the experience of grief.
+My grandfather died when I was 22 years old; two years later, my beloved mum passed due to cancer.
+The following year I experienced an ectopic pregnancy, the next year my dad died very suddenly, I was in shock and denial after he passed, “how could this possibly happen”?
+I was only 26 and far young to experience such significant Loss and in such close succession.
+Later I had another ectopic pregnancy and miscarried twins.
+I lost four babies in total.
+I fought for years to hold back the grief because I thought if I did start to cry, then I won’t be able to stop.
+Well, it finally came out, after I surrendered to the pain the tears flowed like an unstoppable river, but the tears did stop, and I was then able to live my life a little lighter.
+I finally came to a place of acceptance that what happened was real, and it wasn’t anyone’s fault, and no amount of anger or sadness could return them to me.
+When I finally accepted this, I had more space for peace and happiness in my heart.

 What is Grief ?